telerik/kendo-angular/examples/README.md

 # Example Projects

-This folder contains example projects from the [Kendo UI for Angular Documentation](http://www.telerik.com/kendo-angular-ui/components) in a shared [Angular CLI Workspace](https://angular.io/guide/file-structure).
+This folder contains example projects from the [official Kendo UI for Angular documentation](http://www.telerik.com/kendo-angular-ui/components) in a shared [Angular CLI workspace](https://angular.io/guide/file-structure).

-Additional sample applications, that can't use the same workspace, can be found in the [examples-standalone](../examples-standalone) folder.
+Additional sample applications that cannot use the same workspace are located in the [`examples-standalone`](../examples-standalone) folder.

 ## Starting Projects

-Instructions for starting each sample project can be found in it's README.md file in the [projects folder](./projects).
+The instructions for getting up and running with each sample project can be found in its `README.md` file in the [`projects` folder](./projects).

 ## Hosted Examples